Why is there a need to map the Philippines?

 RoadGuide Philippines is an organization of people mapping the country where the contributions are provided to its active contributors free of charge, which can be loaded to Garmin GPS devices for navigation assistance.

-OSMPH for short is an organization of people mapping the country where the data collected from the contributions is used for various purposes and for free as long as it agrees with the Openstreetmap policy.
+OSMPH for short is an organization of people mapping the country where the data collected from the contributions are used for various purposes and for free as long as it agrees with the OpenStreetMap policy.
 An example is the maps used by Foursquare.
 Government institutions are also piggy-backing with the data obtained from this consortium for government and humanitarian purposes.
 Contributions are published in realtime.
-Additionally, a friend and a co-mapper, Maning Sambale has initiated on compiling the Openstreetmap data for the Philippines and is exported for use on Garmin GPS devices for navigation assistance.
-Currently our blog is continuing the compile process and enhancements to which is downloadable for free and is updated at most twice a week.
+Additionally, a friend and a co-mapper, Maning Sambale has initiated on compiling the OpenStreetMap data for the Philippines and is exported for use on Garmin GPS devices for navigation assistance.
+Currently, our blog is continuing the compile process and enhancements to which is downloadable for free and is updated at most twice a week.

 If you would like to support our mapping costs and would like to donate, you may do so by clicking HERE.
 Donations would help by assisting us in our travel and gadgets costs for mapping the country.
 The proceeds would also help us in maintaining and operating our server and compiler cost to continuously supply the latest GPS routable map of the Philippines.

 For the list of donors, you may refer to our donation page.

 Aside from the GPS map we compile for Garmin devices, the mapping data we contribute to reflects on other GPS navigation software that uses Openstreetmap data including those in OSMAnd and MapsMe.